How Much Does It Cost to Raise A Pig? (Updated for 2018)

 The other big category of costs is recurring each time you do a batch of pigs and in general goes up as the number of pigs you raise goes up.

-First up is the cost of the weaner piglets you bring home.
-We have gotten them for as cheap as $35 a piglet in our area, and prices can go up to $200 a piglet or more for registered heritage breed piglets.
-For a weaner-to-market operation I wouldn’t think you’d be buying $200 piglet, but be wary of cheap ones, too.
+How much is a baby pig?
+We have gotten weaner piglets for as cheap as $35 a piglet in our area, and prices can go up to $200 a piglet or more for registered heritage breed piglets.
+For a weaner-to-market operation I wouldn’t think you’d be buying $200 piglets, but be wary of cheap ones, too.
 One year we got a “good deal” that turned out not-so-good when the pigs had gotten an infection as babies that led to them not growing very well.

 Feed is your biggest cost.
 Our pigs have tended to have a feed conversion ration of between 2.5 and 3.
 That means it takes us 2.5-3 pounds of feed to grow one pound of pig.
 This year (2014) we’re buying our feed for $15 a 50 pound bag.
 It takes us between $150-$200 of feed to grow our pigs to market weight.
 You can save some money if you have a free source of food supplement like whey from a dairy.
 Keep in mind that your kitchen scraps won’t have any effect at all.
 It’s too few calories to make a difference.

 You might buy straw bales for bedding for your pigs.
 We pay about $5 a square bale and I usually end up buying 5-6 bales for a batch of pigs.